Guide for Python Package Authors & Maintainers#

 Note

-Peer review is lead by a diverse group of volunteer editors and reviewers.
+2. A diverse group of volunteer editors and reviewers leads peer review.
 Please be considerate when engaging with everyone online.

 1. Do you plan to continue to maintain your package?#